-Also, the argument that a certain therapy is part of an age-old tradition (think of all sorts of alternative Eastern therapies) may seem plausible but is not a good argument for the effectiveness of a therapy.
-It is not because something has been carried out for centuries that it is beneficial or even that it is not harmful.
-Think of bloodletting.
-This therapy was applied in the West for more than two millennia (it was already practiced in Ancient Greece and was still practiced in the 19th century).
-It was thought that all kinds of diseases could be cured by draining blood (and healers also found strong indications for this, misled as they were by their own therapy experience distorted by the confirmation bias, the placebo effect and spontaneous healing).
+Whilst the argument that certain forms of therapy are part of age-old traditions (think of all sorts of alternative Eastern therapies) may seem reasonably, this does not necessarily serve as a good argument for the therapy’s effectiveness.
+Just because something has been carried out for centuries, does not mean that it is beneficial or even that it is not harmful.
+Think, here, of bloodletting, for example.
+This form of medical treatment was applied in the West for more than two millennia, from Greek Antiquity up until the 19th century .
+People throughout the centuries thought that all kinds of diseases could be cured by draining blood (and healers also found strong indications for this, misled as they were by their own therapy experience, distorted by the confirmation bias, the placebo effect, and spontaneous healing).

-Draining (sometimes a few liters!) of blood, we now know, is not only completely useless but often even harmful.
-Bleeding a weakened body is not exactly the best strategy to cure someone.
-George Washington, the first president of the US, probably died because of bloodletting (and not the disease for which he was being treated - a laryngitis).
-Remember how we defined critical thinking in chapter 2, as rational and autonomous thinking.
-Relying on authority or tradition does not lead to truth.
+Draining (sometimes a few liters!) of blood, we now know, is not only rather ineffective, but often even harmful.
+Bleeding a weakened body is not exactly the best strategy to cure someone who is ill.
+George Washington, the first president of the United States, likely died because due to bloodletting (and not the disease for which he was being treated, namelylaryngitis).
+Remember how we defined critical thinking in chapter 2 as rational and autonomous thinking?
+Relying on authority or tradition does not necessarily lead to truth.

 Religion

-That brings us to a next domain where irrationality thrives.
-The domain of irrationality par excellence, not only because of the blatant irrationality of the beliefs but also because of the scale on which these beliefs are spread.
-That domain is religion.
-Religion is a strange phenomenon.
+This brings us to a next domain where irrationality thrives.
+The domain of irrationality par excellence, not only because of the blatant irrationality of the beliefs, but also due to the scale on which these beliefs spread.
+This domain is religion.
+Religion is a somehwat strange phenomenon.
 It is universal (all human societies throughout history have religious beliefs) but often comes at an evolutionary cost (with regard to survival and reproduction).
 These costs range from economic costs such as offering sacrifices to the gods, over reproductive costs (e.g. imposed celibacy), to health costs – sometimes life threatening – when engaging in extreme rituals.
-So why are these beliefs and practices so rampant?
+Why, then, are these beliefs and practices so common?

-The ingredients of supernatural beliefs
+The ingredients for supernatural beliefs

-Research in the so-called 'cognitive sciences of religion' reveals a number of psychological factors and biases that play an important role in the emergence and spreading of religious ideas.
-A first important bias is the so-called 'hyperactive agency detection' (Barrett 2000) that we discussed in chapter 3.
-We tend to suspect the actions of an agent too quickly when interpreting events.
-Thunder, lightning, solar eclipses, and other conspicuous natural phenomena were seen in all pre-scientific cultures as actions of one or more supernatural beings (gods, spirits, etc.).
-Our need to attribute causes to events (and make up causes if we cannot uncover the true cause), also plays an important part here.
+Research in the 'cognitive sciences of religion' reveals various psychological factors and biases that play an important role in the emergence and transmission of religious ideas.
+A first important bias is 'hyperactive agency detection' (Barrett, 2000), which we also discussed in chapter 3.
+We tend to be suspicious of the actions of an agent too quickly when interpreting events.
+Thunder, lightning, solar eclipses, and other natural phenomena were seen in all pre-scientific cultures as caused by one or more supernatural beings (gods, spirits, etc.).
+Our tendency to attribute causes to events,and to make up causes if we cannot uncover the true cause, also plays an important role here.

-Furthermore, we are intuitive 'dualists'.
-We regard mental phenomena (consciousness) as strictly separate from physical or material phenomena.
-This is because we have specific and very different innate intuitions about the material world ('folk physics') and the behavior of others ('folk psychology').
-These two types of intuitions enable us to navigate our physical or natural environment and our social environment respectively.
+We are, moreover, intuitive 'dualists'.
+We tend to perceive mental phenomena (consciousness) as strictly separate from physical or material phenomena.
+This, because we have specific and very different innate intuitions about the material world ('folk physics') and the behavior of others ('folk psychology').
+These two types of intuitions enable us to navigate our physical or natural environment and our social environment